 Annick Anctil to research impact of solar photovoltaics industry in U.S.

-Jiliang Tang, an assistant professor of computer science and engineering at Michigan State University, will use a National Science Foundation Faculty Early Career Development (CAREER) Award to improve the performance of network analytical tools.
-The five-year $507,700 grant began in March 2019.
+A civil and environmental engineering researcher at Michigan State University will use a National Science Foundation Faculty Early Career Development (CAREER) Award to evaluate the environmental impact of the solar photovoltaics (PV) industry around the country.

-Tang is the 18th faculty member in the College of Engineering to receive an NSF CAREER Award since 2010.
+Anctil is the 14th faculty member in the College of Engineering to receive an NSF CAREER Award in the past three years.
 NSF CAREER Awards support junior faculty who exemplify the role of teacher-scholars through outstanding research and education.
 It is among NSF’s most prestigious honors.